aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1459-Clustering Algorithms: K-Means.md

 It is intuitive, easy to implement, and fast.

-K = number of clusters/groups you want the data to be divided into.
+K = the number of clusters/groups you want the data to be divided into.